wacero666/deep-learning-project/README.md

 More detailed in our [final report](https://github.com/wacero666/deep-learning-project/blob/master/10_707_final_report.pdf)

 [data_preparation]
- - |->[MSD_to_Spectrogram] Where we turn audio features of each song from Million Song Dataset to spectrogram
+- [MSD_to_Spectrogram] Where we turn audio features of each song from Million Song Dataset to spectrogram
 - Where we transform spectrogram to numpy arrays, and generate train_set_score.npy and test_set_score.npy.

 [model]